browserengineering/book/book/invalidation.md

 [^other-values]: Actually, in real browsers, `contenteditable` can be
     set to `true` or `false`, and `false` is useful in case you want to have a non-editable element inside an editable one.
-But I'm not going to implement that in our toy browser.
+But I'm not going to implement that in our browser.

 ``` {.python}
 def is_focusable(node):